 SEGA today announced that due to expected heavy losses for the last financial year, the company would be undergoing a structural reform, and thus a number of staff redundancies have been announced across the board.

 According to IGN and TSSZ, the entire US QA testing department will be shut down amongst losses amongst other departments such as marketing.

 Consequently, SEGA will be trimming it’s roster of games, keeping it’s developing focus on titles such as Football Manager, the Aliens franchise and Sonic the Hedgehog among some of the names to be retained.
 SEGA did not say which games will be cut, but the company have stated that the reduction in size will benefit in sustained “profitability”.

 Although not strictly Sonic-themed news, this announcement will undoubtedly impact the franchise all the way down to the community teams who deal with TSS and other fan sites.

 We will keep you posted on any impacts in the Sonic Universe as they come.

-T-Bird, the seasoned TSS writer has interests in the music and merchandise of the Sonic the Hedgehog universe.
-T-Bird is involved in community relations with SEGA and is the stage manager for the Summer of Sonic convention.
+With a decade under his belt, T-Bird is one of The Sonic Stadium's most seasoned writers, with interests in the music and merchandise of the Sonic the Hedgehog universe.
+T-Bird is the co-organiser for the Summer of Sonic convention.